WHO says Congo faces 'very high' risk from Ebola outbreak

-GENEVA (Reuters) - Democratic Republic of Congo faces a “very high” public health risk from Ebola after the disease was confirmed in one patient in a major city, the World Health Organization said on Friday, raising its assessment from “high” previously.
+GENEVA (Reuters) - Democratic Republic of Congo faces a “very high” public health risk from Ebola because the disease has been confirmed in a patient in a big city, the World Health Organization (WHO) said on Friday, raising its assessment from “high” previously.

-The risk to countries in the region was now “high”, raised from “moderate”, but the global risk remained “low”.
+The risk to countries in the region was now “high”, raised from “moderate”, but the global risk remained “low”, the WHO said.

-The reassessment came after the first confirmed case in Mbandaka, a city of around 1.5 million.
-Previous reports of the disease had all been in remote areas where Ebola might spread more slowly.
+The reassessment came after the first confirmed case in Mbandaka, a city of around 1.5 million in the northwest.
+Previous reports of the disease had all been in remote areas where Ebola might spread be more easily contained.

-“The confirmed case in Mbandaka, a large urban center located on major national and international river, road and domestic air routes increases the risk of spread within the Democratic Republic of the Congo and to neighboring countries,” the WHO said.
+“The confirmed case in Mbandaka, a large urban center located on major national and international river, road and domestic air routes, increases the risk of spread within the Democratic Republic of the Congo and to neighboring countries,” the WHO said.

 WHO Deputy Director-General for Emergency Preparedness and Response Peter Salama had told reporters on Thursday that the risk assessment was being reviewed.